MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfccolorbar-class.md

  A list of colors that replaces the current document colors.

  [in] *bShowWhenDocked*
- `TRUE` to show document colors when the color bar control is docked; otherwise, `FALSE`.
-The default value is `FALSE`.
+ TRUE to show document colors when the color bar control is docked; otherwise, FALSE.
+The default value is FALSE.

 ### Remarks
  *Document colors* are the colors that are currently used in a document.
 The framework automatically maintains a list of document colors, but you can use this method to modify the list.